 Production & Design

-Four generations of comb makers cut the teeth of these combs with a 120 year old comb-maker machine from England, using cow horn from South America.
+Four generations of comb makers cut the teeth of these combs with a 120-year-old machine from England, using South American cow horn.
 After each comb is cut, the teeth are mechanically cleaned to ensure very smooth, precise teeth.
 There is no wax or oil applied to finish the combs so the horn is as natural and fine as possible for the hair.